mario-deluna/php-glfw/docs/getting-started/drawing_a_triangle.md

 ### Uploading the vertex data

 PHP-GLFW provides a few helper classes to make it easier to upload data to the GPU.
-PHP unfortunately doest really have built in tools to work with "real" arrays of data (like C/C++).
+PHP unfortunately, doest really have built in tools to work with "real" arrays of data (like C/C++).
 So this extension comes with custom buffer classes that can be used to upload data to the GPU "directly".

 So lets declare our triange vertices and upload them to the GPU using [`glBufferData`](./../API/OpenGL/glBufferData.md).